AzikDeveloper/django-export-excel/README.md

 # django-export-excel

-This is a django package for exporting data to Excel file with included admin integration.
+Django package for exporting data to Excel file with included admin integration.
+Note that this is not a django app.

+## Usage